MahmoudSaeedNST/Hexaora-API-CRUD-Generator/README.md

 ├── Domain/
 │   ├── Models/
 │   │   └── Entity.php
-│   └── Repositories/
+│   ├── Repositories/
-│       └── EntityRepositoryInterface.php
+│   │   └── EntityRepositoryInterface.php
+│   └── Policies/                        ⭐ New (with --policy or --all)
+│       └── EntityPolicy.php
+├── Database/                             ⭐ New (with --factory or --seeder) │   ├── factories/
+│   │   └── EntityFactory.php
+│   └── seeders/
+│       ├── EntitySeeder.php
+│       └── EntityPermissionSeeder.php    (if Spatie mode enabled)
 ├── Infrastructure/
 │   ├── Repositories/
 │   │   └── EntityRepository.php